HuygensING/timbuctoo/timbuctoo-instancev4/src/main/java/nl/knaw/huygens/timbuctoo/database/README.md

 We'd like to access the database only in a correct manner.

 ## Goal
-DataAccess will solve both problems by becoming the only way to access the database and by guaranteeing the following attributes.

- * The methods are only accessible while inside an AutoCloseable wrapper that manages the transaction.
-   (So that the client code is forced to think about transaction lifetime)
+We add three classes

+ 1. TransactionEnforcer that helps to wrap all database using work in a transaction.
+    The transactionEnforcer API makes it clear to the client code when transaction starts and makes it impossible to forget to close it.
+ 2. TimbuctooActions that is autocloseable around a transaction.
+    It contains the business logic (authorization, UUID generation etc.)
+ 3. DataStoreOperations that is autocloseable around a transaction and performs the actual database work

+These classes have the following constraints:

    * ~~no two transaction may run at the same time~~ (will be possible once no code uses graphWrapper directly anymore)
    * Each method returns an Immutable Value object without TinkerPop or Neo4j references.
      (So that Timbuctoo is less dependent on one database implementation)
    * A value object will never hit the database to lazy load more data.
      (so that the client code can more easily reason about performance.
 Only db.something() calls will hit the database)
    * A method is quite tightly coupled to the client.
 While a method may be used by more then one client is has a very tightly defined implementation and re-use is not expected to be the rule.
      (So that removing some client code will also clearly remove their constraints on the data model)
       * of course, internally methods may re-use each other freely (so that we do not have code duplication)
    * A mutation is a separate method adhering to the same practices as a retrieval method.
      (a second requirement to make only db.something() calls hit the database)
    * You might have a mutation method that also retrieves data, but this is not the norm.
      (explicitly mentioned for people who expect full Command Query Separation)
- * The dataAccess methods will only get or mutate state.
-They will not trigger or calculate state (i.e. they will not generate handle id's etc, they might require a parameter containing a handle id though)
+   * The DataStoreOperations methods will only get or mutate state.
-   (This prevents scope creep because everything could be in dataAccess.
-It also makes the dataAccess methods easier to test)
-     * But: The dataAccess class will perform authorization.
-       (This prevents code duplication, and prevents security bugs)
-     * But: The dataAccess class will generate the unique ID's (because otherwise it would still need to verify uniqueness and throw exceptions which would make the code needlessly complex)
- * ~~You may add a custom DataAccess implementation which only implements a few methods that will then be run in an experiment.
-So you can try out a new database without having to write a full implementation~~ might be added once we have one full implementation.
- * initially there is no interface and only one implementation to facilitate easier refactoring
+     Triggering or calculating state (such as UUID's or changeLog information) is done by the TimbuctooActions.
+   * You may add a custom DataStoreOperations implementation.
+   * todo:feature[We might add code to TimbuctooActions that runs several DataStoreOperation implementations in parallel and reports their performance so we can do experiments on that]

-## Issues
+## Known issues
- * DataAccess
-    * replaceRelation
+ * TinkerPopOperations.replaceRelation
-        * throw an AlreadyUpdatedException when the rev of the client is not the latest
+    * throws a NotFoundException instead of an AlreadyUpdatedException when the rev of the relation client is not the latest
-            * this is to prevent update wars.
     * throw a distinct Exception when the client tries to save a relation with different source, target or type.
-            * we want to be sure the client updates the right relation.
-            * throw a new custom exception.
+      Currently these properties are simply ignored.

 ## Dataflow
 The picture below describes the data flow of the update or the retrieval of an entity.